Azure/azure-sdk-for-python/sdk/identity/azure-identity/Troubleshoot.md

 #### Azure Az Module Not Installed

-The `Azure Powershell Credential` failed to execute as Azure az module is not installed.
-To use Azure Powershell credential, the Azure az module needs to be installed, please follow the instructions [here](https://docs.microsoft.com/powershell/azure/install-az-ps?view=azps-6.3.0) to install it for your platform and then try running the credential again.
+Please follow the instructions [here](https://docs.microsoft.com/powershell/azure/install-az-ps) to install the Azure Az PowerShell module.

 #### Azure account not logged in